City of Casey

 Source: National Institute of Economic and Industry Research (NIEIR) (opens a new window) ©2018.
 Compiled and presented in economy.id by .id (opens a new window), the population experts.

 NIEIR-ID data are adjusted each year, using updated employment estimates.
 Each release may change previous years’ figures.Learn more

-In comparison, Victoria employed 9.4% in Retail Trade; 9.8% in Construction; and 11.2% in Health Care and Social Assistance.
+In comparison, Victoria employed 10.7% in Construction; 9.3% in Retail Trade; and 11.2% in Health Care and Social Assistance.

 The major differences between the jobs held by the full-time equivalent local workers of the City of Casey and Victoria were:

-- A larger percentage of full-time equivalent local workers employed in Education and Training (10.7% compared to 7.8%)
+- A smaller percentage of full-time equivalent local workers employed in Professional, Scientific and Technical Services (3.8% compared to 9.6%)